 If counter space is at a premium in your kitchen, you can reclaim some precious work surface area and make more room to create.
 Opt for a microwave installation that is built-in or integrated with your kitchen cabinets, wall or island.

 There are several ways to get the built-in look with a microwave in your kitchen, depending on the size, power and features you need, as well as the way you cook, bake and create.
-Use this buying guide to learn what you should consider when buying a built-in microwave, discover built-in models available, and explore features to help you explore your culinary curiosities.
+Use this article to learn what you should consider when buying a built-in microwave, discover built-in models available and explore features to help you explore your culinary curiosities.

 What is a Built-In Microwave?

 KitchenAid® built-in microwaves give your kitchen a custom look with appliances, cabinets and other fixtures working together in an integrated design.
 Plus, you don’t have to do a full kitchen remodel to enjoy the convenience and space savings of a built-in microwave oven.
 In many kitchen designs, you may be able to cut an opening or replace a single section of existing cabinetry to make room for a built-in model.

 When shopping for a built-in microwave, consider the following: